top of page

 Hugh Small: Advocate for Workers' Rights and Legal Expertise

-Hugh Small is a notable figure in Jamaican history, recognized for his involvement in the 1964 strike at the Jamaica Broadcasting Corporation (JBC) and his subsequent career as an attorney.
+Hugh Small is a notable figure in Jamaican history, recognised for his involvement in the 1964 strike at the Jamaica Broadcasting Corporation (JBC) and his subsequent career as an attorney.
 His journey reflects a commitment to social justice and advocacy for workers' rights.

 Involvement in the 1964 Strike

 In 1964, Hugh Small participated in a significant strike at JBC, which was sparked by the dismissal of two employees.
 This event highlighted the struggles faced by workers in the media industry.
-Small is prominently featured in photographs from the strike, symbolizing the collective action taken by employees to demand fair treatment and job security.
+Small is prominently featured in photographs from the strike, symbolising the collective action taken by employees to demand fair treatment and job security.

 Credit: Former JBC employee